-Recently released statistics reveal Ireland has the highest rate in Europe for young girls taking their own lives, so when mental health activist Laura Dorgan received a Snapchat message from a young secondary school student saying, “Thank you so so much for today Laura, we all had a great time… you’ve really inspired me to get out and get exercising and get myself into shape” – it makes it all worthwhile.
+Recently released statistics show Ireland has the highest rate in Europe for young girls taking their own lives, so when mental health activist Laura Dorgan received a snapchat message from a young secondary school student saying, “Thank you so so much for today Laura, we all had a great time… you’ve really inspired me to get out and get exercising and get myself into shape” – it makes it all worthwhile.

 Mental health is something everyone has, it is, in essence, your state of mind.
 The mind is your emotional heartbeat but is fickle, complex and for many, difficult to understand and manage.

 We’ve all been there, those tough teenage years: body changes, new schools, new friends, peer pressure.
-The youth of today have all this to contend while also living in a technology fuelled, phone dependent, social media reality which poses all sorts of new problems, like cyber bullying.
+The youth of today have all this to contend while also living in a technology fuelled, phone dependent, social media reality which poses all sorts of new problems like cyber bullying.
 We could all spot that big bully on the school yard, finding the What’s App or Facebook “troll” is a whole new ball game and retreating into one’s shell can be easy, dangerous and often undetectable.

 Because of this, tackling mental health in young people is more important than ever and there are various ways to tackle mental health issues and one of them is through exercise, and this has been fitness enthusiast Laura Dorgan’s calling.